bluemelodia/Lists/README.md

 - Ensure that all fields are propagating edits correctly (birthdays/settings).
 - Make the app more responsive, adding animations.
 - Show a list of upcoming events on the home page (four widgets, so four sections).
-- Add ESLinting
 - Fix issue with undefined dates sent out in emails.
 - Better network error handling.
 - Clear session storage on tab close and logout.
 - Test in all browsers.
 - Loader doesn't seem to be showing anymore.
 - Users should be reminded of tasks (both recurring and one-time with due date).
 - Ensure that only necessary fields are serialized - and all fields are coming back with the right values.

+- Fix issue where add page will show previous values.

 ## Navigation